ilanbiala/CSS-Shapes/README.md

 CSS-Shapes
 ==========

-CSS Shapes defined using Sass mixins.
+CSS Shapes defined using SCSS mixins.

 For example implementations, head on over to the [demo page](http://ilanbiala.github.io/CSS-Shapes).